davitomix/balance-ctrl-api/README.md

 ### Newman - Postsman

-In this examples im going to use postman to get more detailed information.
-You can get the postman collection and environment from
+Get the postman collection and environment from

 ```
 ./app/assets/docs/newman